 - Avoid burnout.
 Working locum tenens allows physicians to set realistic work hours, not take work home, and to avoid much of the paperwork and politics that contribute to burnout, Dr. McCullers explains.

-Dr. McCullars’ advice for physicians coming out residency
+Dr. McCullars’ advice for physicians coming out of residency

 To younger doctors, she says, “It’s really hard to come out of training and make an instantaneous commitment to an area and to a facility.
 I think you should leave your options open‚Ä¶Definitely become a locums before you settle.”